 The consultants began a two-coach conflict resolution process with the physician and the Director of Nursing.
 The conflict coach worked on the underlying issues to extract the root cause and found answers that an insider could not find through discussion and investigation.

-As a result, a harassment suit never materialized; the physician and the Director or Nursing came to a greater understanding of each other and made a commitment to work together as a team.
+As a result, a harassment suit never materialized; the physician and the Director of Nursing came to a greater understanding of each other and made a commitment to work together as a team.
 Both continued their work with the coaches and modeled the way for others who were dealing with stress related anger and broken trust.
-Organizationally, the leadership development program was expanded to include emotional intelligence, conflict resolution and stress management.
+Organizationally, the leadership development program was expanded to include emotional intelligence, conflict resolution, and stress management.
 The conflict resolution process took about two months and the executive leadership coaching continued for another six months.

-A significant cost benefit from the hospital’s financial investment of working with a conflict coach consultant – aside from resolving the conflict with an independent outsider’s perspective –included the long-term leader development approach for a model for growth and sustainability.
+A significant cost-benefit from the hospital’s financial investment of working with a conflict coach consultant – aside from resolving the conflict with an independent outsider’s perspective –included the long-term leader development approach for a model for growth and sustainability.

 What can leaders do to reduce the cost of conflict?